ai2cm/fv3gfs-wrapper/README.md

 the Makefile in that directory.

-Please note that the '--oversubscribe --allow-run-as-root --mca btl_vader_single_copy_mechanism none' flags to mpirun are not needed if you are using the Docker images built using the `build_hpc_docker.sh` script.
+Please note that the '--oversubscribe --allow-run-as-root --mca btl_vader_single_copy_mechanism none' flags to mpirun are not needed if you are using the mpich-based Docker images built using the `build_hpc_docker.sh` script.